AdobeXD/plugin-samples/tutorials/quick-start-react/index.md

 1. Loads `react-shim.js` to make React run in the XD environment
 2. Gets reference to `react` and `react-dom` modules installed earlier in the steps
 3. Imports `HelloForm` component
-4. Creates a dialo UI
+4. Creates the dialog UI
-5. Renders the imported `HelloForm` component and passes `dialog` and `selection` objects as props
+5. Renders the imported `HelloForm` component and passes `dialog` and `selection` objects as props.
+Note that the dialog is reused, so it gets rendered only once.
 6. Loads the modal inside the XD document
 7. Exports a map object, which associates the JavaScript handler function (`main`) with the `commandId` property declared in the manifest earlier.
 The command ID must match the `commandId` value declared in your manifest exactly.

 ### 5. Compile the code

-Run `yarn watch` to compile the code and watch for changes.
+**Developement** - Run `yarn watch` to compile the code and watch for changes.
 This process will create the `main.js` file to be read by Adobe XD.

+**Production** - Run `yarn build` to build the final version of your plugin

 ### 5. Run your plugin